supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 For the backend we’ll use the `supertokens-node` SDK.
 The APIs exposed by this SDK will further talk to the SuperTokens Core to read/write information to the database.

-The SuperTokens core service can be either self hosted (and connected to your own db), or be hosted by the team behind SuperTokens (sign up on[ supertokens.com](https://supertokens.com/)).
+The SuperTokens core service can be either self hosted (and connected to your own db), or be hosted by the team behind SuperTokens (sign up on [supertokens.com](https://supertokens.com/)).
+In the blog, we will be using a free, demo version of the core hosted on `https://try.supertokens.com`

 ## Frontend